LukeMurphey/splunk-insteon/src/README.txt

 Configuring Splunk
 ================================================

 This app exposes a new input type that can be configured in the Splunk Manager.
-To configure it, create a new input in the Manager under Data inputs È Insteon PLM.
+To configure it, create a new input in the Manager under Data inputs ï¿½ Insteon PLM.